 The integration of CCSS standards into pre-service teacher training programs was developed to increase understanding of new standards and assist programs in incorporating the standards into pre-service curricula.
 The Higher Education Common Core Advisory Council was created to direct this work to reflect the needs of training institutions.
 To date, 500 higher education faculty have attended training around these resources.
 THEC, the Higher Education Common Core Advisory Council and the Ayers Institute at Lipscomb University collaborated to create 19 video modules and accompanying resources demonstrating CCSS aligned lessons taught by proven highly effective Tennessee teachers.
 Resources can be found at http://www.lipscomb.edu/ayers/invest.

 The goal of integrating of TVAAS training into pre-service teacher training programs is to increase understanding of value-added data in order to assist pre-service teachers in using data to target the unique needs of students.
 The project includes the creation of eLearning modules which have been used by 1,250 college professors and students in teacher preparation curriculum.
 The resources were highlighted by the National Council of Teacher Quality as outstanding resources for increasing data literacy.
 Links to the modules can be found below.
 In addition, research has been conducted to investigate the factors that impact the performance of teacher program completers once they enter the K-12 classroom.
 Two white papers and a study entitled Advanced Analytics can be accessed through the links below.

 The UTeach Program was replicated in Tennessee with the goal of increasing the number of high quality STEM teachers.
 Based on the teacher training program at the University of Texas Austin, the UTeach program provides STEM degree majors the opportunity to simultaneously train as K-12 teachers.
-UTeach programs have been established at Middle Tennessee State University, University of Memphis, University of Tennessee Chattanooga, and University of Tennessee Knoxville.
-Race to the Top directly funds the Tigers Teach program at the University of Memphis http://www.memphis.edu/tigersteach/.
+Currently, Middle Tennessee State University, University of Tennessee Chattanooga, and University of Tennessee Knoxville utilize the UTeach program to train undergraduate STEM teachers.